nboldhq/docs/drafts/references/environment-variables-reference.md

 ---

 # Mail
-# When you want to send approval and other notifications emails from your own tenant using the Microsoft Graph instead of our own mailing service: https://docs.nbold.co/nocode/approval.html#approval-email-sent-by-your-organization
+# When you want to send approval and other notifications emails from your own tenant using the Microsoft Graph instead of our own mailing service.

 # (boolean) Enable integration with an email service for notifications.
 Defaults to "false".
 MAIL_INTEGRATION_ENABLED=false